alanavc/rodtracker/README.md

 ### COLOR CODING:

-yellow=cell that apparently dissapeared (from current frame) or appeared (in next frame)

-cyan=cell in current frame with more than 1 candidate (perhaps 2 daughter cells) in the next frame
+blue=cell in current frame with exactly 1 candidate (or exactly 2 daughter cells) in the next frame

-blue=cell in current frame with exactly 1 candidate (perhaps 2 daughter cells) in the next frame
+cyan=cell in current frame with more than 1 candidate (or more than 2 daughter cells) in the next frame

+white=cell that apparently dissapeared from current frame

+red=cell in next frame with exactly 1 candidate in the current frame

 magenta=cell in next frame with more than 1 candidate in the current frame

-red=cell in next frame with exactly 1 candidate in the current frame
+yellow=cell that apparently appeared in next frame

 ### INSTRUCTIONS: